Pepe013196/Vision17/Lab1-Linux/AnswersLab1/Readme.md

   ```
   b)	find texture ./sipi_images –prune –o –print
   ```
-  The textured file is only in the “sipi_images” directory, and when the user excludes with the command -prune, the result of the search is: file or directory does not exist.
+  The textured file is only in the “sipi_images” directory, and when the user excludes with the command -prune, the result of the search is: ``file or directory does not exist``.

 3. ``cut`` command: Is used for text processing.
 Cut is a command used to extract sections from each line of input, usually from a file.
 This command has different options, for example bytes, characters, delimiter, fiels, etc, that restrict the zone to cut.
 4. rsync command: I0s the abbreviate of Remote Sync.
 This command is used for copying and syncghronizing files and directories remotely as well as locally in Linux sistems.
 It can copy locally, to/from another host over any remote shell, or to/from a remote rsync daemon.
 This command offers a large number of options that control every aspect of its behavior and permit very flexible specification of the set of files to be copied.